 Day 1 - Arrival - Golden Circle: Gullfoss, Geysir & Þingvellir

-Driving from Keflavík airport you will drive through moss covered lava and the feeling is like you just arrived at another planet, then, once in the capital region you will start to see all the colorful houses and only about an hours drive in you will stop at the first location of the Golden Circle, Þingvellir. Þingvellir, which is most often spelled Thingvellir due to the letter Þ which only exists in the Icelandic language, is a UNESCO heritage site and a place of amazing landscapes and beauty.
+Driving from Keflavík airport (if you picked the car up here) you will drive through moss covered lava and the feeling is like you just arrived at another planet, then, once in the capital region you will start to see all the colorful houses and only about an hours drive in you will stop at the first location of the Golden Circle, Þingvellir. Þingvellir, which is most often spelled Thingvellir due to the letter Þ which only exists in the Icelandic language, is a UNESCO heritage site and a place of amazing landscapes and beauty.
 It is where one of the world’s first democratic parliaments was founded in the year 930 where Vikings used to stand on the Lawrock or Lögberg to speak, it is home to the totem waterfall Öxarárfoss and a place where the continental plates meet and drift apart in a beautiful matter, visible from above.
 The meeting/crack cuts rights through the national park making it visible from many different locations in the park, including Silfra fissure which in now filled with glacial water and people go on unbelievable snorkeling and diving tours in the rift!

 From Thingvellir you will drive past the stunning Laugarvatn lake and there you will find a hot pool and spa place called Laugarvatn Fontana Spa.
 Many like to stop to take a dip and the view from the pool is gorgeous.
 No pre-booking is required and they also sell refreshments.